shafreeck/ensure/README.md

-# Ensure a command executes successfully
+# Ensure a command executed successfully

 ensure repeatly runs a command until it succeeds.